 Dividends on cumulative preferred stock is normally paid before noncumulative preferred shares and common shares receive their dividends.

 Journal Entries for preferred stock (Noncumulative and Cumulative).

-Example 1 (Noncumulative preferred stock):
+Example 1 (noncumulative preferred stock):

-The ABC Company provided the following information, from their shareholder equity section of the balance sheet, related to their noncumulative preferred stock:
+The ABC Company provided the following information, from the shareholder equity section of their balance sheet, related to their noncumulative preferred stock: